metal3d/katenary/doc/docs/coding.md

 preferred to `interface{}`.

 Since version v3, Katenary uses, in addition to `go-compose`, the `k8s` library to generate objects that are guaranteed to work before transformation.
-Katenary adds Helm syntax entries to add loops, transformations and conditions.
+Katenary adds Helm syntax entries to add loops, transformations, and conditions.

 We really try to follow best practices and code principles.
 But, Katenary needs a lot of workarounds and string manipulation during the process.
 There are, also, some drawbacks using standard k8s packages that makes a lot of type